tryton/trytond/doc/views.rst

 Each form view must start with this tag.

-    * "string": The test that will be used as default title for the tab or the window.
+    * "string": The text that will be used as default title for the tab or the window.

-    * "on_write": The name of a function that will be call when the record is saved.
+    * "on_write": The name of a function that will be called when the record is saved.
 The function must have this form "on_write(self, cursor, user, ids, context=None)".

     * "col": The number of column for the view.